LeeL-Systems/LeeL-Blog/_posts/2015-06-14-Markdown_Tutorial.md

 ----------

-&gt; Use the &gt; character in front of a line, *just like in email*.
+> Use the > character in front of a line, *just like in email*.
-&gt; Use it if you're quoting a person, a song or whatever.
+> Use it if you're quoting a person, a song or whatever.
-&gt; You can use *italic* or lists inside them also.
+> You can use *italic* or lists inside them also.
-And just like with other paragraphs, all of these lines are still part of the blockquote, even without the &gt; character in front.
+And just like with other paragraphs, all of these lines are still part of the blockquote, even without the > character in front.

 To end the blockquote, just put a blank line before the following paragraph.